Defected Records: Significant releases

-In 1999, Powerhouse (Lenny Fontana) featuring Duane Harden's "What You Need" debuted on Top of the Pops in the top 15 and went on to become a European radio hit in many countries worldwide.
+In 1999, Lenny Fontana released "What You Need" featuring Duane Harden's vocals.
+This debuted on Top of the Pops in the top 15 and went on to become a European radio hit in many countries worldwide.

-In addition to the 2001 No. 1 one from Roger Sanchez, Defected has released a number of records that have had a significant impact on the house scene.
-Kings of Tomorrow's "Finally" was voted the 31st best track of 2000–2010 by electronic dance music portal Resident Advisor, and is still a regular feature of DJ sets to this day.
+In 2001, Roger Sanchez released "Another Chance" on the label, which went on to be an international hit, achieving Number 1 in the UK singles chart.
+Defected went on to celebrate further commercial success when Kings of Tomorrow released "Finally" in 2002.
+This was voted the 31st best track of 2000–2010 by electronic dance music portal Resident Advisor.

 Swiss duo Shakedown's "At Night" reached No. 6 on the UK Singles Chart in 2002, and No. 1 on the UK Dance Chart.

 The Defected in the House compilation launched in 2003 with Jay-J & Miguel Migs and has since featured artists such as Loco Dice, Gilles Peterson, the Shapeshifters, Louie Vega and Tensnake, as well as annual compilations dedicated to Ibiza and Miami, Croatia and other notable clubbing destinations.

 Bob Sinclar's 2005 track "Love Generation" reached No. 12 in the UK and was a hit all over Europe and in Australia, achieving one of the longest runs of all time in the German singles charts and going on to sell over one million copies worldwide.
 The Irish duo Fish Go Deep also had success with their hit "Cure and the Cause" which stayed in the Beatport top 100 for almost a year.

 During Defected's 10th year, the label found success with underground hits like Dennis Ferrer's "Hey Hey".
 In addition, they have released a number of underground hits from both seminal recordings artists and up and coming DJs and producers, including Inner City's "Future", Intruder feat.
 Jai's "Amame", Flashmob's "Need in Me", Pirupa's "Party Non Stop", Candi Staton's "Hallelujah Anyway", Noir & Haze's "Around", FCL's "It's You", Kings of Tomorrow feat.
 April's "Fall for You", Rachel Row's "Follow the Step" and Storm Queen's "Look Right Through", many of which have won awards or gone on to be some of the biggest club records of the year.